arinarooji/friend-finder/README.md

 # Friend Finder
-Find your next best friends!
+Take our brief personality survey and make friends with people you share qualities with. <br>
-Take our brief personality survey and make friends with people you share qualities with.
-Start making friends now! https://friend-finder-kaa.herokuapp.com/
+Find your next best friends! https://friend-finder-kaa.herokuapp.com/